Cape Conran Coastal Park Bushfire Recovery

 - Reinstatement of bore water and electricity supplies

-- Reconstruction of beach access between East Cape and Banksia Bluff campground
+- Reconstruction of beach accesses at East Cape, Banksia Bluff campground and Salmon Rocks

 - Removal of hazardous trees